Laellekoenig/marky-mark.nvim/README.md

 * Preview of marked lines
 * Easy management of marks
 * Jump to next/previous marked line in buffer
+* Also saves the cursor position on the line, unlike built-in marks

 ![Screenshot of marky-mark.nvim](screenshot.png)